msharp/apiarist/README.md

 You can override the defaults in your job.
 You should be careful about escape sequences when doing so because the value needs to be written into a file.

-It is best to definie them as string literals.
+It is best to define them as string literals.
 Example:

 ```python
 from apiarist.job import HiveJob